BitCurator/bitcurator-access-redaction/EXAMPLES.md

 In this test, we will perform the “SCRUB” action.
 We’ll create a new scrub configuration file and a new output file to demonstrate the process, even though we’ll be scrubbing the same file from the raw disk image.

-In the Disk Image Redaction window, click “Open Editor” (top right section, shown below).
+In the Disk Image Redaction window, click “Open Editor”.

 A gedit text editing window will appear.
 Add the following lines: